TheOlajide/Acme-Superstore/README.md

 A clear understanding of the drivers behind sales and profit performance—particularly the strength of the Small-Business segment and the profitability of Office Supplies—will ensure that future decisions are data-driven and focused on sustainable growth.

-The following should be considered;
+The following should be noted;
-1. There are some six all-time poor performing products, they amount to a loss of $12, 458.48, reducing overall profit by 5.56%.
+1. There are some six all-time poor performing products, they amount to a loss of $12 458, reducing overall profit by -5.56%.

-These products are;
+These products are listed below and should be paid special attention;
 Pens and art supplies, Bookcases, envelopes, scissors, rulers and trimmers, rubber band, tables

 2. Office Machines is the number one product by sales.
 However, it is low on profit.
-To maximize profit, business needs to have an upward review of it’s selling price.
-Office machine contributes about 3.94% of total profit as compared to a relatively less sales product (Binders and Binder accessories) which boasts about 26.46% of the total profit.
+Office machine contributes about 3.94% of total profit compared to a product like Binders and Binder accessories which has a relatively less sales figure but boasts of 26.46% of the total profit.
+This disparity shows that sales advantage for office machines is underutilized.
+To maximize profit, the superstore needs to have an upward review of selling price for office machine.

 3. To prevent further profit loss, discounts should be removed totally from less profitable items and focused on more profitable items.